"

 Zafer, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0&gt;, via Wikimedia Commons

-She enters the classroom to start her first day of graduate school in psychology.
-She is both proud and a little nervous as a first-generation graduate student.
-She knows that she has the support of her parents, family, and friends in her pursuit of a PsyD.
-She introduces herself to the other students and notices that she is the only visibly Brown skinned student in the class.
-Only one of her professors identifies as a Person of Color.
-She is in graduate school because she wants to engage in healing work with people of the Black diaspora who have experienced multiple levels of trauma; interpersonally, in community, and from systems.
-She takes multiple classes in her first semester: Research, History, and Trauma.
-None of the courses highlight theories from Black, Indigenous, and People of Color psychologists.
 When she asks her professors about this lack, almost all look flustered.
-Some add the names of marginalized psychologists as an aside, some tell her that there would be a special discussion about “diversity issues” at the end of the course, while others tell her that her questions were not relevant to the course.
+Some add the names of marginalized psychologists as an aside, while others inform her that there will be a special discussion about “diversity issues” at the end of the course.
+Others, however, tell her that her questions are not relevant to the course.
 However, she did not believe these answers were sufficient; she knew there was more to psychology and wanted to discover it.
 So, she reached out to her fellow students and others who felt similarly.
-They ended up doing their own research, found many stories, events, and theories they had not been exposed to.
+They researched and discovered numerous stories, events, and theories previously unknown to them.
 And, in the end, they presented their findings to their professors at a faculty meeting, along with a petition calling for professors to tell the stories of all people in psychology.
 Her experiences are not unique.
 They used the following quote as their organizing mantra: “Who controls the past, controls the future: who controls the present controls the past.”

 As a reminder, Liberation psychology is an approach to understanding individuals, communities, culture, and society that centers those impacted by oppression and marginalization.
 It is an approach that resists oppression, engages in social action, and calls on the field of psychology to center justice.
-It argues that shifting the focus in the field of psychology (and in education) to root causes of problems, identifying the impact of oppression in psychology, and utilizing a strength-based focus in teaching, theorizing, and intervening, will support transforming systems of injustice and oppression for justice and holistic well-being.[1]
+It argues that shifting the focus in the field of psychology (and in education) to root causes of problems, identifying the impact of oppression in psychology, and utilizing a strength-based focus in teaching, theorizing, and intervening will support transforming systems of injustice and oppression for justice and holistic well-being.[1]

 (2.1) Have you had any experiences that are similar to anything you read in the above story?
 If so, how did you feel?
 How did you respond?
 If not, what are your feelings after reading the above?
 How do you think you would respond?